 - Cook the wild rice according to the packet instructions (35-40 minutes in a big pan of salted boiling water and then drain).180 g wild rice blend (490g/1 cup cooked wild rice)

-- Make the dressing by whisking all the ingredients together or shaking vigorously in a jar.3 tbsp extra virgin olive oil, 2 tbsp lime juice, ½ tbsp pomegranate molasses, ½ tsp ground allspice, ½ tsp salt, ¼ tsp garlic powder, ¼ tsp ground ginger, ⅛ tsp cayenne pepper
+- Make the dressing by whisking all the ingredients together or shaking vigorously in a jar.3 tablespoon extra virgin olive oil, 2 tablespoon lime juice, ½ tablespoon pomegranate molasses, ½ teaspoon ground allspice, ½ teaspoon salt, ¼ teaspoon garlic powder, ¼ teaspoon ground ginger, ⅛ teaspoon cayenne pepper

 - Toast the pecans and almond flakes by heating each in a dry pan for a few minutes, shaking frequently and watching like a hawk to make sure they don’t burn.
 (Do the pecans first then the almond flakes rather than all together!).40 g pecans (or pistachios), 25 g almond flakes (slivered almonds)